Mormonism and slavery: Native American enslavement

 According to historian Andres Resendez, one of Smith's successors Brigham Young and other LDS leaders in Utah Territory leaders "did not so much want to do away with Indian slavery as to use it for their own ends."
-Young officially legalized Native American slavery in the Utah Territory in 1852 with each purchased Native American person allowed to be held up to twenty years in indentured servitude.
+Young officially legalized Indigenous American slavery in the Utah Territory in 1852 with each purchased Native person allowed to be held up to twenty years in indentured servitude.
 Children between seven and sixteen years old were supposed to be sent to school three months of the year, but were otherwise put to work.
-Soon after Mormons colonized the Salt Lake Valley in 1847 child slaves became a vital source of their labor, and were exchanged as gifts.
-Within a decade of settling the Salt Lake Valley over 400 Native American children were purchased and lived in Mormon homes.
-In 1849 a posse of around 100 LDS men in southern Utah chased and killed twenty-five Native American men in retaliation for some cattle raids, and their women and children were taken as slaves.
+Soon after Mormons colonized the Salt Lake Valley in 1847 the trafficking of enslaved children became a vital source of labor, and children were exchanged as gifts.
+Within a decade of settling the Salt Lake Valley over 400 Indigenous American children were purchased and lived in Mormon homes.
+In 1849 a posse of around 100 LDS men in southern Utah chased and killed twenty-five Native American men in retaliation for some cattle raids, and enslaved their women and children.

-As historian Max Perry Mueller has written, the Mormons participated extensively in the Indian slave trade as part of their efforts to convert and control Utah's Native American population.
-Mormons also were confronted in Utah with the practice of the Indian slave trade among regional tribes; it was very prevalent in the area.
-Tribes often took captives from enemies in raids or warfare, and used them as slaves or sold them.
-As the Mormons began expanding into Indian territory, they often had conflicts with the local residents.
+As historian Max Perry Mueller has written, the Mormons participated extensively in the trafficking of enslaved Native people as part of their efforts to convert and control Utah's Indigenous population.
+Mormons also were confronted in Utah with the trafficking of enslaved Indigenous people among regional tribes; it was very prevalent in the area.
+Tribes often took captives from enemies in raids or warfare, and enslaved or sold them.
+As the Mormons continued expanding further into Indigenous lands, they often had conflicts with the local residents.
 After expanding into Utah Valley, Young issued the extermination order against the Timpanogos, resulting in the Battle at Fort Utah.
 The Mormons took many Timpanogos women and children into slavery.
 Some were able to escape, but many died in slavery.
-After expanding into Parowan, Mormons attacked a group of Indians, killing around 25 men and taking the women and children as slaves.
+After expanding into Parowan, Mormons attacked a group of Native people, killing around 25 men and enslaving the women and children.